Pamona language

 Pamona (also Poso or Bare’e) is an Austronesian language spoken in Central and South Sulawesi, Indonesia.
 It is part of the northern group of the Kaili–Pamona languages.

 Dialects

 Ethnologue lists the following as dialects: Laiwonu (Iba), Pamona (Poso), Rapangkaka (Aria), Taa (Topotaa, Wana), Tobau (Bare’e, Tobalo, Tobao), Tokondindi, Tomoni, and Topada.

+The Poso dialect is the prestige dialect, specifically the variety spoken in the interior around Lake Poso.
+The coastal Poso variety (Poso Pesisir) – mostly spoken by Muslims in the trading hub Poso – does not differ significantly from the interior prestige variety (e.g. it uses the same negator bare'e as the interior variety), but has undergone some lexical influence from Buginese and the Parigi dialect of Kaili.

 Phonology

 Pamona has the following sound inventory: